VimalShekar/vimalshekar.github.io/_posts/2018-01-28-Machine-Learning-Basics-Part1.md

 "*Technology is like the "Drink me" potion from Alice in Wonderland*"

-At some point in my career - I was neck deep into assembly level debugging, and started off this blog to save some lessons for my self and others.
-Now, I'm at another point in my career - (in another country too) where I'm neck deep in Cloud automation and Machine Learning.
+At some point in my career - I was engaged in assembly level debugging, and started off this blog to save some lessons for my self and others.
+Now, I'm at another point in my career - (in another country too) and engaged in Cloud automation and Machine Learning.

 The shift almost feels like moving from observing molecular structures under a microscope to observing distant planets looking for life.
 I almost feel like Alice in Wonderland - who took the Drink Me potion.
-But I aint complaining, in fact - I'm enjoying the ride.
+But I cant complain.
 Technology has grown leaps and bounds in my lifetime and Its a humbling feeling to know that I could witness, learn and hopefully be a part of this.

 So here I am - getting started on this blog series to share my learnings for my future self and hopefully others.